python-control/python-control/doc/response.rst

 .. note:: The convention used by `python-control` is different from
     the convention used in the `scipy.signal
     <https://docs.scipy.org/doc/scipy/reference/signal.html>`_
     library.
-In Scipy's convention the meaning of rows and columns is interchanged.
+In SciPy's convention the meaning of rows and columns is interchanged.
 Thus, all 2D values must be transposed when they are used with functions from `scipy.signal`_.